dmcable/spacexr/README.md

 Rscript R_scripts/gather_results.R
 ```

+Note that, for Slide-seq, we typically reccommend setting `n_puck_folds
+= 20,` in which case the ‘callDoublets.R’ script would need to be run 20
-Step 6 (gathering RCTD results) can be optionally run from command line
+separate times.
+Step 6 (gathering RCTD results) can be optionally run
-as above or in the R console.
+from command line as above or in the R console.

-### Running on a Cluster
+### Running RCTD on a Cluster

 One (recommended) option is to automate this workflow on a computer
 cluster for steps 3-5.
 Each of steps 3-5 must be run sequentially, but